 The Group adopt a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
 The pension benefits are disbursed based on the units of service years and the average salaries in the last six months of the service year.
 Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
 The total units shall not exceed 45 units.
 Under the Labor Standards Act, the Group contributes an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
 Before the end of each year, the Group assesses the balance in the designated labor pension fund.
-If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company will make up the difference in one appropriation before the end of March the following year.
+If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Group will make up the difference in one appropriation before the end of March the following year.

 The Ministry of Labor is in charge of establishing and implementing the fund utilization plan in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
 The pension fund is invested in-house or under a mandate, based on a passive-aggressive investment strategy for long-term profitability.
 The Ministry of Labor establishes checks and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate manager flexibility to achieve targeted return without over-exposure of risk.
 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Treasury Funds can be used to cover the deficits after the approval of the competent authority.
 As the Group does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with paragraph 142 of IAS 19.
-The Group expects to contribute NT\$0 thousand to its defined benefit plan during the 12 months beginning after December 31, 2023.
+The Group expects to contribute NT\$0 thousand to its defined benefit plan as of December 31, 2024.

-As of December 31, 2023 and 2022, the Group's defined benefit plans are both expected to expire in 2029.
+As of December 31, 2024 and 2023, the Group's defined benefit plans are both expected to expire in 2032.

-Pension costs recognized in profit or loss are as follows:
+Defined benefit plan costs recognized in profit or loss are as follows:

-For the year end ed December 31
+For the years end For the years ended December 31

-2023 2022
+2024 2023

-Current service cost \$ - \$-
+Current service cost \$- \$-

-Net interest of net defined benefit liabilities (224) (109)
+Net interest of net defined benefit assets (87) (88)

-(assets)

-Total \$(224) \$(109)
+Total \$(87) \$(88)

-Reconciliations of liabilities (assets) of the defined benefit obligation and plan assets at fair value are as follows:
+Reconciliations of assets of the defined benefit obligation and plan assets at fair value are as follows:

-As of Decen nber 31,
+As of

+December 31, December 31

-2023 2022
+2024 2023

-Present value of a defined benefit obligation \$12,787 \$17,337
+Present value of a defined benefit obligation \$13,793 \$12,787

-Plan assets at fair value (19,922) (24,172)
+Plan assets at fair value (22,191) (19,922)

-Net defined benefit asset - non-current
+Net defined benefit asset - non-current \$(8,398) \$(7,135)

-recognized amount \$(7,135) \$(6,835)

-Reconciliations of net liabilities (assets) of the defined benefit plan:
+Reconciliations of the net defined benefit plan liabilities (assets):